albertmourato/wedeploy.com/node/electric/src/pages/docs/deploy/getting-started/index.md

 curl https://cdn.wedeploy.com/cli/latest/wedeploy.sh -sL | bash
 ```

-This will install our [command-line interface](/docs/intro/using-the-command-line/) which is a tool that will help you use WeDeploy platform and manage your projects and services from your command-line.
+This will install our [command-line interface](/docs/intro/using-the-command-line/) which is a tool that will help you use the WeDeploy platform, manage your projects, and deploy services from your command-line.

 <aside>